robotology/gz-sim-yarp-plugins/docs/build-from-source.md

 ninja install
 ```

-## Compile from source using apt dependencies on Linux, macOS or Windows
+## Compile from source using apt dependencies on Ubuntu Linux

 If you are using an apt-based distribution such as Ubuntu and you want to use apt, the dependencies can be installed via: